Table of contents

 4) Change Management

-DevOps needs a culture of always getting better and learning continuously.
-Organizations should know that processes and tools may change as they move further into DevOps implementation or the product grows.
-The organization and the DevOps team should be flexible and adapt to the changing needs.
-To adapt, you need accountability, always trying to get better, and never stop learning.
+DevOps needs a culture that is always improving and continuously learning.
+Organizations should know that processes and tools may change as they progress further into DevOps implementation or as the product grows.
+The organization and the DevOps team should be flexible and adapt to changing needs.
+To adapt, you need accountability, always trying to improve, and never stopping learning.

 Useful link: How to Implement Artificial Intelligence in DevOps Transformation?

+What is MLOps?
 MLOps is a collection of strategies that automate the machine learning process, connecting model creation, development, and operations.
 It uses DevOps principles with machine learning to prevent issues in your machine learning projects.
-MLOps solutions are a set of smart ways that mix machine learning and DevOps solutions.
-It helps quickly put ML models into action and deliver updates to clients faster, just like DevOps best practices for software features.
+MLOps solutions are innovative ways to mix machine learning and DevOps solutions.
+They help quickly put ML models into action and deliver updates to clients faster, just like DevOps best practices for software features.

 Machine learning (ML) differs from standard software because it revolves around data.
 The code is designed to handle the data rather than traditional application behavior.
 ML is an ever-changing system; the real work begins after deploying models.
-Models must be regularly monitored, updated, and redeployed as data changes to get the best results.
-MLOps pipeline ensures you get reliable insights faster and in a controlled way, bringing the business focus back to ML operations.
+To get the best results, models must be regularly monitored, updated, and redeployed as data changes.
+The MLOps pipeline ensures you get reliable insights faster and in a controlled way, bringing the business focus back to ML operations.

-• With the MLOps pipeline, you can train models fast, keep track of experiments, and create powerful APIs for deployment.
+- The MLOps pipeline allows you to train models quickly, track experiments, and create powerful APIs for deployment.

 The MLOps lifecycle or workflow includes these steps: